kehantan/labbook/docs/buffers_solutions/running_buffer.rst

 **Objective:** To prepare running buffer for SDS-PAGE.

-* This protocol prepares running buffer in 1x concentration, another way is to prepare 10x and dilute to 1x before running the gel.
+* This protocol prepares running buffer in 1x concentration, another way is to prepare 10x and dilute to 1x before use.
 * Volume = 1 L
 * pH 8.3 (pH of final solution should be around 8.3, no adjustment required)